ZarHenry96/QALS-variants/README.md

 In order to change hyperparameters open file *start.py* and change them in line 154, future updates will provide *csv* file hyperparameters.

-If you want to add QAP problems just add them in QA4QUBO/qap folder.
+If you want to add QAP problems just add them in qap folder.